 Services are designed around each individual’s interests and needs, and focus on helping individuals establish meaningful connections in the community, both inside and outside of work.
 ODC specializes in providing employment services that lead to competitive, integrated employment in the community.

-In 2019, ODC assisted _______ in finding and maintaining employment in the community.
-A total of _______businesses hired or continued to employ people through ODC’s programs.
+In 2019, ODC assisted 328 people in finding and maintaining employment in the community.
+A total of 331 businesses hired or continued to employ people through ODC’s programs.

 ODC operates social enterprises in Wisconsin Rapids, Plover and Marshfield.
 Social Enterprises serve two major purposes: to provide work and training for people with disabilities, and to provide vital operating revenue for the agency.
 ODC’s Social Enterprises include: